-On the 17th instant, at Trinity Church, Botleys, the Reverend On the Pain instant, at Frinity Onurch, Bolicy's, the Reverence Frederich H. Hotham, rector of Bushbury, Salop, second son of the late Vice-Admiral Sir Henry Hotham, K.C.B., and the Lady Frances Hotham, of Silversands, Surrey, to Eleanor, fourth daughter of Robert Gosling, Esq., of Botley's-park, Surrey.
-On the 18th instant, at St. Mark's, Wolverhampton, Rupert E 4the Kan, of the Oxford Circuit to Miss Cooke of Morridale
+On the 17th instant, at Trinity Church, Botleys, the Reverend Frederich H. Hotham, rector of Bushbury, Salop, second son of the late Vice-Admiral Sir Henry Hotham, K.C.B., and the Lady Frances Hotham, of Silversands, Surrey, to Eleanor, fourth daughter of Robert Gosling, Esq., of Botley's-park, Surrey.

-Kettle, Esq., of the Oxford Circuit, to Miss Cooke, of Merridale, only child of the late William Cooke, Esq.
+On the 18th instant, at St. Mark's, Wolverhampton, Rupert Kettle, Esq., of the Oxford Circuit, to Miss Cooke, of Merridale, only child of the late William Cooke, Esq.
+On the 20th instant, at St. George's, Hanover-square, John

-On the 20th instant, at St. George's, Hanover-square, John Moore Cole Airey, Esq., second son of the late Lieutenant-General Sir George Airey, K.C.H., and the Honourable Lady Airey, to Amelia, second daughter of G. D. Walsh, Esq., of Lisbon.
+Moore Cole Airey, Esq, second son of the late Lieutenant-General Sir George Airey, K.C.H., and the Honourable Lady Airey, to Amelia, second daughter of G. D. Walsh, Esq., of

-On the 22nd instant, at St. Jude's Episcopal Church, Glasgow, Dr. Frederick Penny, Professor of Chemistry in the Andersonian University, to Jane Helen Perry, eldest daughter of the late Robert Perry, Esq., M.D., Glasgow.
+On the 22nd instant, at St. Jude's Episcopal Church, Glasgow, Dr. Frederick Penny, Professor of Chemistry to the Andersonian University, to Jane Helen Perry, eldest daughter of the late Robert Perry, Esq., M.D., Glisgow.